The BGMN conjecture via stable pairs: Proof of the semi-orthogonal decomposition

 \end{definition}

-Each of these subcategories is equivalent to some $D^b(\Sym^\alpha C)$.
+Each of these subcategories is equivalent to some $D^b(\Sym^\alpha C)$ with either $\alpha=2k$ or $\alpha=2k+1$.
 These four families of subcategories constitute the building blocks of our semi-orthogonal decomposition on $D^b(M_i)$.
-We will see that different subcategories of the form $\mathcal{A}_{2k}$ are orthogonal to each other, and the same is true for subcategories within the other three blocks.
+We will see that different subcategories of the form $\mathcal{A}_{2k}$ are semi-orthogonal to each other, and the same is true for subcategories within the other three blocks.
 We need the following lemma.

-\begin{lemma} Let $\mathcal{D}_1$, $\mathcal{D}_2$ be admissible subcategories of a triangulated category~$\cD$ and $\Omega_1$, $\Omega_2$ spanning classes \cite[3.2]{huybrechts} of $\mathcal{D}_1$, $\mathcal{D}_2$.
+\begin{lemma} Let $\mathcal{D}_1$, $\mathcal{D}_2$ be admissible subcategories of a triangulated category~$\cD$ and $\Omega_1$, $\Omega_2$ spanning classes \cite[\S 3.2]{huybrechts} of $\mathcal{D}_1$, $\mathcal{D}_2$.

 If $\Hom_\mathcal{D}(A,B[k])=0$ for every $A\in\Omega_1$, $B\in\Omega_2$ and $k\in\mathbb{Z}$, then $\Hom_\mathcal{D}(F,G)=0$ for every $F\in\mathcal{D}_1$, $G\in\mathcal{D}_2$. \end{lemma}

 \begin{proof} We need to show that $\mathcal{D}_1\subset {}^{\perp}\mathcal{D}_2$ or, equivalently, $\mathcal{D}_2\subset\mathcal{D}_1^\perp$.